 - use a student attendance data management system (e.g. CASES21, eCASES) and correctly enter attendance codes

 - regularly discuss student attendance in staff meetings and in staff performance and development plans so that trends and students at risk can be identified.
-Reiterate to staff the importance of accurate roll marking
+Reiterate to staff the importance of accurate and prompt roll marking

 - set attendance targets for the whole school and year level cohorts